 These should run in milliseconds and cover most branches.

-envtest is another very powerful tool in our sleeve that starts a local control plane (API server + etcd) so your controller talks to a real Kubernetes API, without spinning up a full cluster.
+envtest is another very powerful tool up our sleeve that starts a local control plane (API server + etcd) so your controller talks to a real Kubernetes API, without spinning up a full cluster.
 This is the sweet spot for most controller tests.

 What envtest is great for: